How much do Twitch Streamers make is the question that has crossed everyone’s mind at some point. Whether you are a streamer or just a fan of one.

 Now experts level people are those who were truly able to break into the business world with their small community of followers.
 The best example would be the Ninja.
 But there are many other popular streamers too.

-So, at this level streamers make money from both of the previous ways.
+So, at this level twitch streamers make money from both of the previous ways.
 Also, with Sponsorships at much, much higher cost, it could be appearances on various events or tournaments.
 Or organizing your own events.

-Tier 3 does not simply stop at this, because there are many ways than one can explain.
+Tier 3 does not simply stop at this, because there are many ways that one can explain.
 As an example of Nadeshot, a professional streamer who built 100 thieves (link to 100 thieves) gaming organization.

-Well, you get the idea, anything else you build or grow out into outside of Twitch means you are making money on expert level.
+Well, you get the idea, anything else you build or grow out into outside of Twitch means you are making money on an expert level.

 Keep in mind though, like we explained before it is not a process, where once you get to the second you bypass the first, it simply means you are opening more and more ways of making money built on your loyal fanbase.